wxMEdit/wxMEdit/madedit/README.txt

 ChangeLog:
 ----------
+v0.2.3:
+1.improved the loading speed for the files contain U+10000~U+10FFFF widechars.
+2.improved the repaint speed when the lines are very long(>1MB).
+3.added ToHalfWidth, ToFullWidth functions.
+4.added WordCount function.
+5.added InsertDataTime function.
+6.added ecReturnNoIndent(Shift-Enter) to insert NewLine char without indentation.
+7.now 'ESC' key can be used in custom keybindings.
+8.some minor changes.

 v0.2.2:
 1.fixed that menu icons will cause crash under Win98.
 2.fixed that input incorrect CJK chars under Win98.